- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 Go straight to

-For all the latest DfE documents, see coronavirus (COVID-19): guidance for schools and other educational settings
+For all the latest DfE documents relating to schools in England, see coronavirus (COVID-19): guidance for schools and other educational settings

 - 10 tips for providing constructive feedback remotely